 Carpal tunnel syndrome treatment usually begins with simple steps, and moves to more invasive options if the symptoms of carpal tunnel syndrome persist.

-The initial carpal tunnel syndrome treatment steps include some medications and splints.
+The initial carpal tunnel syndrome treatment steps include:

 Anti-inflammatory medications or NSAIDs (e.g. Motrin or Advil) can decrease inflammation in the carpal tunnel and can also decrease carpal tunnel syndrome symptoms.

 The brace helps to stabilize the carpal tunnel in its neutral position.
 The carpal tunnel is at its widest diameter in this position and the nerve is least compressed.
 Wearing the splint at night is especially important, as well as during activities that tend to irritate your carpal tunnel syndrome.

 The cortisone injection works by delivering a powerful anti-inflammatory medication directly to the source of the problem.
 Steroids shoulder be injected sparingly, and if the carpal tunnel syndrome returns, surgery may be considered.

 Injections of cortisone into the carpal tunnel work about 80% of the time.
 However, this relief is often temporary, and the symptoms may return.
 Recent research has shown that the carpal tunnel injection is probably an effective treatment for at least one year in many patients.
 The injection can also be very helpful in situations where the diagnosis of carpal tunnel syndrome is unclear.